 Sleepless nights can be over.
 Now that I’m married, I’ve discovered 5 quick ways to end a fight with your girlfriend.

 Be the leader in the situation.
 You might not be able to control how she is acting, but you can control yourself.
 I read some great advice from blogger James Russell Lingerfelt: “Never blame your wife [or girlfriend] if you get frustrated or angry at her, it is only because it is triggering something inside of YOU.
 They are YOUR emotions, and your responsibility.
 When you start noticing those feelings erupting inside you, take time to get present, look within and understand what it is inside of YOU that is asking to be healed.“ As a leader, you should remain calm, but as a guy we interpret calm as being silent.
 Don’t be silent.
 Be honest and never react out of emotion.

 Another way us guys are tempted to react is to leave the room or leave the house.
-I also liked James Russell Lingerfelt’s thoughts: “DON’T RUN-AWAY WHEN SHE’S UPSET.
+I also liked James’s thoughts: “DON’T RUN-AWAY WHEN SHE’S UPSET.
 Stand present and strong and let her know you aren’t going anywhere.
 Listen to what she is really saying behind the words and emotion.”
-I had some friends tell me when they get in a fight, they ask, “What are you needing from me?”
+I had a friend tell me when his wife gets upset, he asks, “What are you needing from me?”
 Let her know you are going to be present until the issue gets resolved.
 When my wife Kristen gets upset at me, I have found she just wants to know I’m in for the long haul.

 Be aware of your actions…they mean more than your words.
 You can have an opinion, but don’t be defensive.
 Allow her to speak her mind without interruption.
 Show her you care.
 Not only is it important to be present physically, but also emotionally.